samipiercy/MDEF/docs/term1/04-Bio&Agro.md

 Ovary slice
 ![ovary](../images/1Term/4_Bio%26Agro/ovary.jpg)

+The first photo is agar that was rubbed against a garbage bag to see what microorganisms would be grown from touching that surface.
+The second photo is a view of a ovary slice through a microscope.
+Both were interseting to see the intricacies and details close up through isolation and microscopic views.

 ###   Article
 The article I chose is from The Guardian, Geddes (2022), “Next pandemic may come from melting glaciers, new data shows.”
 In summary it is about how melting glaciers are exposing ancient viruses.
 It suggests that as these viruses defrost, they could potentially infect surrounding wildlife causing the spread of infectious diseases or start another pandemic.